tsjuusmei/functional-programming/README.md

 *The client for this assignment is [de Volkskrant](https://www.volkskrant.nl/), a very popular and big Dutch newspaper*

-## Research Questions
+## Research Question

-### Where is the ideal place to park if you have an electric car?
+### Which city is best to park with an electric car ?

-*For this question I assume that parking spaces with electric car are mostly in bigger cities, and that these spaces will be more expensive than parking spaces without support for electric car charging*
+*For this question I assume that parking facilities with electric car are mostly in bigger cities, and that these spaces will be more expensive than parking spaces without support for electric car charging*

 **Sub questions**

-* How many parking spots are available for electric cars?
+* How many electric car charging parking spots are available for electric cars?

+*I'm assuming that there are more electric car charging parking spots in prosperous cities*

-* Where is the most support for electric car charging in parking spaces?
+* Where is the most support for electric car charging in parking facilities?

+*I'm assuming that there is more support in bigger cities like Amsterdam or Utrecht than smaller cities.*

-* How expensive is the parking space?
+* How expensive is the parking facility?

+*My assumption is that the parking facilities with support for electric car charging are more expensive than parking facilities without support for electric car charging.*

 #### What data am I going to need?